thalesflores/dotfiles/.dotfiles/README.md

 git clone --bare https://github.com/thalesflores/dotfiles.git $HOME/.dotfiles
 ```

-Then we need to setup a new alias to dotfiles(on `.zshrc` it will be already there, so you just to setup it in the current shell session).
+Then we need to setup a new alias to dotfiles(on `.zshrc` it will be already there, so you just need to setup it in the current shell session).

 ```sh
 alias dotfiles='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'
 ```
 And lastly just run `dotfiles checkout` to set the files on your root

 NOTE: if you already have some of the files locally, you could run the following command to create a backup of it: